 My parents’ lives, in the 50’s and early 60s, were filled with parties, clubs and horseback riding at Idlewild, the now historic all-Black resort in Northern Michigan, the only place of such leisure open to Blacks in the days of segregation.
 He was an avid golfer and, with my party loving mother, was a “Man about Town”.
 They lived a grand life for the times.

-His eldest son Joe Von Battle Jr., as handsome as his father, worked alongside him at the shop for years, until the lure of factory pay in the 1960′s pulled him away.
-Joe Jr. a great amateur photographer and Hastings historian with a near photographic memory, created many pictorial images of Hastings and the Record Shop in those days, including some on these pages.
+His eldest son Joe Von Battle Jr., as handsome as his father, worked alongside him after school and on weekends at the shop, since it opened in 1945, until having his own family and the lure of factory pay at Chrysler in the 1960’s pulled him away, to my father’s great grief.
+My brother Joe Jr., is another great storyteller with a near photographic memory, and has shared many memories with me, about those times.

 In 1960, after Hastings street was urban renewed into the Chrysler Freeway, my father was forced to move his record shop from the East Side of Detroit to the West, across town to 12th street.

-This massive shift was an historic urban migration, uprooting the community – including many Hastings business folks – from their entrepreneurial and residential roots.
+This massive shift was an historic urban migration, uprooting the community – including many Hastings business folks – from their entrepreneurial and residential roots – a destruction of generational wealth from which our community has never fully recovered.
 Many of them, having already survived the migration from the South, could not withstand yet another traumatic transition, and many African-American businesses were lost forever.

-My father and I would stand on the banks of the dirt-filled crevass, the initial diggings of the Chrysler Freeway.
-We’d look across the giant pit, to the place where his record shop once stood, and he’d shake his head and say, “That used to be Hastings”.
+My father and I often to back to the old Hastings St. as the freeway encroached its way North.
+Once, I remember we stood on the banks of the dirt-filled crevass, the initial diggings of the Chrysler Freeway.
+My daddy looked across the giant pit, to the place where his record shop once stood, and he shook his head and said, “That used to be Hastings.”

-The Record Shop moved from Hastings Street onto 12th Street and Pingree, then later, a few blocks away, to 12th Street and Philadelphia, where it would remain.
+The Record Shop moved from Hastings Street on the East Side, over to the West Side, on 12th Street and Pingree, then later, a few blocks away, to 12th Street and Philadelphia, where it would remain.

-Here was the world of 12th Street of Detroit, with its intense daytime commerce and after-hours, huckle-buck nightlife; where men drove Eldorado’s with matching suits and women wore wigs and smoked in public.
+Here was the world of 12th Street of Detroit, with its intense daytime commerce and after-hours, huckle-buck nightlife; where men drove Eldorado’s with matching suits, and women wore wigs and smoked in public.
+But with all of its roiling activity, 12th street was not the same as the life on Hastings; although folks had come from Black Bottom, there was also a new, more urban population, many of whom disdained the old country blues that my father loved and sold records to back on Hastings St.

-We’d have breakfast at the Cream of Michigan cafe, and watched folks with fringed, spangled dresses and silk-and-wool suits, who had just left a night of partying at the 20 Grand and after hours clubs.
-They’d join the church folks having a bite before Sunday service.
+Though things were different, we became a part of the West Side life – we’d have breakfast at the Cream of Michigan cafe, daddy would drive a few blocks and get corned beef from the Jewish deli called Esquire, and we’d watch folks with fringed, spangled dresses and silk-and-wool suits, who had just left a night of partying at the 20 Grand and after hours clubs join the church folks having a bite before Sunday service.

-I remember many a Saturday afternoon in the later days of the shop, affixing labels to records, unloading them from boxes, and always, playing all the music we wanted and doing the Shing-a-ling and Boo-ga-loo in the middle of the floor, to the delight of the customers and the chagrin of my father, who wanted us to get back to work and sell records.
+I remember many a Saturday afternoon in the later days of the shop, affixing labels to records, unloading them from boxes, and always, playing all the music we wanted and doing the Shing-a-ling and Boo-ga-loo in the middle of the floor, to the delight of the customers and the chagrin of my father, who wanted us to get back to work and sell records (ignoring the fact that, dancing was the best way to sell them).

 Sometimes our baby sister and brother, Andrea and Lawrence, would come too, and Darryl and I – old and experienced pre-teens – would have to keep them from getting too exposed to the 12th street life.
 We’d spend all day dancing and playing the records the customers wanted to hear and buy.